fil-rouge-jam/fil_rouge_app/README.md

 # fil_rouge_app

-## Deploying Python Application using Docker and Kubernetes
+## Deploying Python Application using Docker, Kubernetes, Terraform and Azure

 I've learning how to deploy one Python application to Kubernetes.
 Here you can see my notes: